 After 2-3 days, remove the membrane by lifting it at a corner or edge and letting lukewarm water run between the skin and the membrane and then carefully peel it off.

-Wash the skin with warm water and PH-neutral soap (you get it in a pharmacy), with clean, freshly washed hands and only with your own hands.
+Wash the skin with warm water and PH-neutral soap (you get it at a pharmacy), with clean, freshly washed hands — and only with your own hands.

 Until about two weeks after getting tattooed, repeat the wafer-thin application of the cream (I repeat: with clean, washed hands) 2-3 times a day.

-3-4 weeks no swimming pool, sea or bathtub (the skin swells on: the colour suffers and in worst case it gets infected).
+3-4 weeks — no swimming pool, sea, or bathtub (the skin swells up, the colour suffers and, in the worst case, it gets infected).

 No sauna or steam baths (a fresh tattoo is a wound!)